 We’re all washing our hands pretty much constantly right now, and a lot of us are experiencing dryness, irritation, and even cracked skin as a result—especially as we start to head into colder months.
-Heightened hand washing can be very harsh on the skin because it constantly puts our moisture barriers under strain.
+Heightened hand washing can be very hard on the skin because it constantly puts our moisture barriers under strain.
 Here are eight tips to keep your hands healthy and hydrated while continuing to wash them often.

 Hand Washing Tips to Prevent Dryness

 While it may seem like frequent hand washing will inevitably lead to scaly hands and cracked knuckles, there are definitely preventative measures you can take to minimize its drying effects.
 Here are my expert tips:

 You’ve probably already heard of sulfates—they’re found in lots of different beauty products.
 Sulfates help create a lather and produce foam.
 They are a type of surfactant, which is a cleansing agent that breaks down oil and grime on the skin.
 While breaking down oil and grime on your hands sounds like a good thing, the problem is that sulfates also strip away your skin’s natural, protective oils and pull water out of the skin.
 This makes them incredibly drying.